Eronmmer/Eronmmer/README.md

 Welcome to my profile.
 I'm a Software Developer.
 I work mainly with JavaScript/TypeScript, React.js and Node.js.

-*I'm looking for a job 😄*

 <!--
 **Eronmmer/Eronmmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 - 🔭 I’m currently working on personal projects.
-- 🤔 I’m looking for help with getting a good job :).
+- 🌱 I’m currently learning Data Structures & Algorithms and how to ace technical interviews.
+- 👯 I’m looking to collaborate on cool projects.
 - 📫 How to reach me: **Email:** eronmmer@gmail.com
-- ⚡ Fun fact: I know JavaScript pretty well. 😄
+- ⚡ Fun fact: Humans are the only animals that blush.